 On that note, you can’t separate food in an air fryer because there is only one basket.
 Therefore, everything needs to be cooked together.

-However, in a food steamer, you can separate foods into different baskets, thus allowing you to cook many dishes at once.
+However, in a food steamer, you can separate foods into different baskets, thus allowing you to cook many dishes simultaneously.

 5. Ease of Use

 Another factor to consider has to do with user-friendliness.
-A food steamer is perhaps one of the most straightforward cooking tools that you can use.
+A food steamer is perhaps one of the most straightforward cooking tools.

 Also, because it cooks with steam, there is no chance of burning your food or sticking to the baskets.

-With an air fryer, things are a little more complicated because you must know how to use the different functions.
+Things are a little more complicated with an air fryer because you must know how to use the different functions.

 Air fryers have more parts and are harder to clean; if you don’t use them right, you may also burn your food.
 Food tends to stick to the air fryer baskets as well.